- What Does the “EXCEPTION_ACCESS_VIOLATION” Error Mean on Windows 10/11?

 Follow these steps to use the DISM tool:

-- Open command prompt as administrator.
+- Open the Command Prompt as an administrator.

 Fix 8: Check your RAM for corruption

-You may encounter Exception_Access_Violation issue if you previously had a malware infection that caused damage to parts of your RAM.
+You may encounter the “EXCEPTION_ACCESS_VIOLATION” issue if you previously had a malware infection that caused damage to parts of your RAM.
+Check your RAM for corruption using the following steps:

-- Input Windows memory diagnostic in your Windows Search bar and launch the program.
+- Input Windows Memory Diagnostic in your Windows search bar and launch the program.

 - Click on the Restart now and check for problems option.